 Some people prefer their wild rice quite chewy and barely broken open, while others insist it must be fully burst open.
 I prefer it somewhere in the middle with most of the grains burst open, yet not cooked to mush.
 Depending on your preference simply add or subtract 5 minutes of cooking time.

-Tip: Depending on the size of the rice grains and how tight fitting a lid you used, all of the water may be absorbed by the rice or there may be a little liquid remaining in the pot.
+Tip: Depending on the size of the rice grains and how tight-fitting lid you used, all of the water may be absorbed by the rice or there may be a little liquid remaining in the pot.
 Simply strain any remaining liquid out.

 Rice Cooker Instructions